The building is progressing.

 A Long Walk for Jamie

-Hugh Burgess, Chair of Jamie’s Fund is taking three months away from his role as Priest in Charge of the Halkyn Mountain Parishes in North Wales to walk the 1500 miles to Santiago in Northern Spain, starting at the end of February 2016.
-He is also raising money for Jamie’s Fund while he walks.
+Hugh Burgess, Chair of Jamie’s Fund is taking three months away from his role as Priest in Charge of the Halkyn Mountain Parishes in North Wales to walk the 1500 miles to Santiago in Northern Spain.
+He started at the end of February 2016.
+He is raising money for Jamie’s Fund while he walks.

 You can read more about Hugh’s trip here in a very supportive article from “The Leader” and you can follow his blog to see how he is coping with sun and the numbers of other pilgrims now he is on the more well trodden part of the Camino de Santiago across northern Spain, having walked from Halkyn to Southampton and much of the way down through France.

 You can donate to Hugh’s “MyDonate” page in aid of Jamies Fund here OR cop y the QR code below – please feel free to make it widely available!